Vaibhav7Tripathi/Vaibhav7Tripathi/README.md

 ---

 ### 👨‍💻 About Me
+- 🏆 **GATE 2024 (DA) Qualified** – AIR 4687, Score: 413
-- 🎓 Final-year B.Tech student majoring in **CSE - AI & ML** at LNCT Bhopal
+- 🎓 Final-year B.Tech student majoring in **CSE - AIML** at LNCT Bhopal
 - 🧠 Passionate about building intelligent solutions using data and algorithms
-- 🏆 **GATE 2024 (DA) Qualified** – AIR 4687, Score: 413
 - 🤖 Focused on predictive modeling, real-time analytics, and ML pipelines
 - 🛠️ Strong command of full data science lifecycle: preprocessing to deployment